 Performance goals tend to cause problems because they reward short-term thinking at the expense of long-term planning.
 Even when behaving ethically, negotiators who are focused on closing a deal to win a bonus may overlook the importance of assessing whether a new partnership would succeed during the implementation stage.
 No surprise, then, that strategic alliances often fail to live up to expectations.

 Solution: Assess the negotiation process.
 Rather than setting only results-based goals, leaders should monitor negotiators’ decision making before, during, and after the negotiation.
 Adopting the type of negotiation framework described earlier in this article will allow managers to examine how well negotiators prepare for a negotiation and to monitor their progress.

 To avoid evaluating employees haphazardly, Massachusetts Institute of Technology professor Lawrence Susskind recommends that organizations institute benchmarks for negotiation performance and train senior managers on how to use them and offer constructive criticism, as pharmaceutical company Bristol-Myers Squibb has done.
-The sidebar includes a list of questions to consider when evaluating employees’ all-around negotiation performance.

 The key, according to Susskind?
 “Reward self-criticism; don’t punish it.”